Locations:

 Female struggling to push a large rock up a hill

-A wife and husband go on a diet together.
-Are they both motivated?
+You and your husband go on a diet together.
+Are you both motivated?
 Yes.
-Do they each faithfully count calories?
+Do you each faithfully count calories?
 Yes.
-Nevertheless, the husband is more likely to shed unwanted pounds earlier in this process than the wife.
+Nevertheless, he's more likely to shed unwanted pounds earlier in this process than you are.

 Advertisement